mateoSploit/graphql_expose/README.md

     |___/          |_|             |_|                 |_|

 # graphql_expose
-A script to easily explore GraphQL APIs on the command line
+A script to easily explore GraphQL APIs on the command line.
+Please use responsibly and for good purposes.
+Provided AS-IS.
+See LICENSE for details.

 Written for Python3